War in Heaven: Literature

 Anatole France in the 1914 novel La Révolte des Anges adapted the Christian references to make a parable about revolts and revolutionary movements.

 In Milton's Paradise Lost (1674), the angel Lucifer leads a rebellion against God before the Fall of Man.
-A third of the angels, including pagan angels such as Moloch and Belial, are hurled by God from Heaven.
+A third of the angels, including pagan gods such as Moloch and Belial, are hurled by God from Heaven.

 Art

 The subject of the War in Heaven has been depicted by many noted artists, both in paintings and in sculptures, including works by Pieter Paul Rubens, Guido Reni and Jacob Epstein.